ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 *Hello, World!* requires at last STM32F030x6, with its 32 KB of Flash.

-Fmt is very heavy package, even a slimmed-down version in Emgo.
+Fmt is a pretty big package, even a slimmed-down version in Emgo.
 We must forget about it.
 There are many applications that don't require fancy formatted text output.
 Often one or more LEDs are enough.
 However, at the end of this post, I'll try to use strconv package to print something over UART.

 ## Blinky